Key Takeaways

 3. High Friction, Low ROI for Small Teams

-PitchBook requires a learning curve.
+PitchBook requires a significant learning curve.
 If you aren't a trained financial analyst, navigating their "Pivot" tools and complex search queries takes time away from the one thing that matters: building your product.
 Founders need an acquisition engine, not a data entry job.

 What Is the GIGABOOST.AI vs. PitchBook ROI Breakdown?

-Try GIGABOOST.AI for $1What Are the Common Mistakes in the "Enterprise Data" Trap?
+Get StartedWhat Are the Common Mistakes in the "Enterprise Data" Trap?

-How Are Founders Raising in 2026?
+How Are Founders Raising Successfully in 2026?

 Today's most successful raises start by using 4-method company valuations (DCF, Berkus, Multiples, Scorecard) and an 8-dimension AI pitch deck review to ensure their materials are institutional-grade.
 They then identify their "Top 50" leads and enter the approval queue.

-By the time they are in a meeting, they've already achieved a 35%+ meeting rate because the investor was "warmed" on LinkedIn and received a hyper-personalized email that referenced their specific investor thesis.
-They don't spend $20,000 on a database; they spend a fraction of that on an acquisition engine that closes the round.
+By the time they are in a meeting, they've already achieved a {{STAT:35%+|Meeting rate for founders who use GIGABOOST.AI's matched, warmed outreach stack}} because the investor was "warmed" on LinkedIn and received a hyper-personalized email that referenced their specific investor thesis.

-The verdict on GIGABOOST.AI vs. PitchBook is simple: If you are an institutional researcher, pay for PitchBook.
+If you are an institutional researcher, pay for PitchBook.
 If you are a founder raising capital, build a pipeline.
 PitchBook tells you who got funded.
 GIGABOOST.AI helps you get funded.

 In a market where every month of runway is a month of life for your company, you cannot afford to be an analyst.
 You need to be an operator.
+Stop researching.
+Start closing.

-Start your investor pipeline for $1 at GIGABOOST.AI.
+Start your investor pipeline with GIGABOOST.AI.